Circle actions and geometric quantisation: Applications I: local and semilocal computations

 \subsection{Focus-focus contribution to geometric quantisation}

-Let $F=(f_1,f_2):M^4\to\CR^2$ be an integrable system for a prequantasible $(M^4,\omega)$, with a nondegenerate focus-focus singular fibre $\ell_{ff}$ which is Bohr-Sommerfeld.
-In \cite{Zu} it is demonstrated the existence of a neighbourhood of $\ell_{ff}$ over which $f_2$ generates, via its hamiltonian vector field flow, a hamiltonian $S^1$-action.
+Let $F=(f_1,f_2):M\to\CR^2$ be an integrable system on a prequantasible $(M,\omega)$, with a nondegenerate focus-focus singular fibre $\ell_{ff}$ which is Bohr-Sommerfeld.
+In \cite{Zu2} it is demonstrated the existence of a neighbourhood of $\ell_{ff}$ over which $f_2$ is a moment map for a hamiltonian $S^1$-action.
+And proposition \ref{rawaction} asserts that there are no nonzero flat sections near a nondegenerate focus-focus singular fibre.

-In a small enough neighbourhood $W$ of a singular point of a focus-focus Bohr-Sommerfeld fibre $\boldsymbol{J}_X$ is the null operator over the points where $\{Q(\gamma)=1\}$.
-Indeed, near a singular point of $\ell_{ff}$ the symplectic local model is given by\footnote{Zung \cite{Zu1,Zu} cites Eliasson, Lerman and Umanskiy and Vey, but this particular model appears in Eliasson's thesis, Normal forms for Hamiltonian systems with Poisson commuting integrals (1984).}, $W\cong\CC^2$ with coordinates $(x_1,x_2,y,_1,y_2)$, $L|_W\cong\CC\times\CC^2$ with connection 1-form with respect to the unitary section $\e^{i(x_1y_2-x_2y_1)}$.
-The integrable system takes the form and therefore the polarisation is generated by and

-The hamiltonian vector field $X_2$ is the generator of the $S^1$-action.
-Its periodic flow is given by: By lemma \ref{monodromy}, the holonomy of its orbits is